randsleadershipslack/documents-and-resources/howtorands.md

 If I am traveling, I will give you notice of said travel in advance.
 All our meetings still occur albeit with time zone considerations.

-I work a bit on the weekends.
-This is my choice. **I do not expect you to work on the weekend.** I might Slack you things, but unless the thing says URGENT, it can always wait until work begins for you on Monday.
+I work a bit on weekends.
+This is my choice. **I do not expect you to work on weekends.** I might Slack you things, but unless the thing says URGENT, it can always wait until work begins for you on Monday.

 ## North Star Principles